Culhane/vakzz.github.io/_posts/2019-06-25-secure-boot-google-ctf-2019-quals.markdown

      startup.nsh
 ```

-The execption to this is the **OVMF.fd** file, which according to binwalk is a UEFI PI Firmware Volume.
+The exception to this is the **OVMF.fd** file, which according to binwalk is a UEFI PI Firmware Volume.

 ```bash
 $ binwalk ./OVMF.fd